MartyIce/martyice.github.io/_posts/2016-04-29-aws-rest-wrapped.md

 With all the above configured, you have two options for your "internal" services:

 1. Provide existing endpoints that AWS invokes from the REST endpoints (this is the method we are using).
-2. Use <a href="https://aws.amazon.com/lambda/">AWS Lambda</a> functions.
+2. Use <a target="_blank" href="https://aws.amazon.com/lambda/">AWS Lambda</a> functions.
 These are dynamic services you define entirely within AWS (using languages such as JS, Python, Java, etc), and look pretty powerful.
 We already have web services we want to utilize, so this option wasn't really considered; however, it appears a person could do some pretty fantastic things with them.

-With each option above, the AWS API Gateway enables transformation of payloads, both inbound and outbound, using <a href="https://velocity.apache.org/engine/releases/velocity-1.5/user-guide.html">VTL Mapping Templates</a>.
+With each option above, the AWS API Gateway enables transformation of payloads, both inbound and outbound, using <a target="_blank" href="https://velocity.apache.org/engine/releases/velocity-1.5/user-guide.html">VTL Mapping Templates</a>.
 VTL was pretty easy to understand, but limited in functionality (compared to something like JS).
 I'm assuming its more performant, but it would be nice to see more capabilities added here in the future.

 Swagger
 -------

-Once everything has been setup in AWS, there is a super cool option of exporting your Stage into a <a href="http://swagger.io/">Swagger</a> file.
+Once everything has been setup in AWS, there is a super cool option of exporting your Stage into a <a target="_blank" href="http://swagger.io/">Swagger</a> file.

 <img src="{{ site.baseurl }}/images/AWSAPIExport.png" />